ufal/whisper_streaming/README.md

   --backend {faster-whisper,whisper_timestamped}
                         Load only this backend for Whisper processing.
   --offline             Offline mode.
+  --comp_unaware        Computationally unaware simulation.
   --vad                 Use VAD = voice activity detection, with the default parameters.
 ```

 Example: